-- A person who does not do tasks in this society is getting a free ride, and all of his/her tasks get pushed off to other residents.
-Someone else is growing all of the food he/she eats, building the housing he/she lives in, etc., and the free rider is doing nothing in return.
+- A person who does not do tasks in this society will be getting a free ride, and all of his/her tasks get pushed off to other residents.
+Someone else would be growing all of the food he/she eats, building the housing he/she lives in, etc., and the free rider would be doing nothing in return.
 The idea that a 65-year-old can simply stop working (retire) and ride for free until he/she dies 25 years later at age 90 is going to be unpalatable.
 A person who is 65 can easily perform tasks that make sense for a person this age.

 - The general idea that executives should be paid tens or hundreds of millions of dollars per year is completely absurd, irrational and unsustainable.
 See the remainder of this chapter for numerous examples.